Ludvins/Gaussian_processes_talk/README.md

 # Gaussian Processes talk

-Slides for the my about Gaussian processes.
+Slides for my talk about Gaussian Processes at the University of Almería.